bobbysmith007/fennario-scenario/fennario-scenario.md

 Secretly there were rumors of a "bear skinned ghost" taking up residence.
-This is really just Usher Cramitz on a bender and dressed in his Wark war uniform (only Usher and perhaps Willow know this).
+This is really just Usher Cramitz on a bender and dressed in his Warg war uniform (only Usher and perhaps Willow know this).
 However, this and a minor shaft collapse largely shutdown the mine.

+Peggy and Jackson have had secret dates here before.
+Might have seen a large diamond sticking out a wall before a minor collapse (or something similar)

 ### Warg War and Ursomancers